posit-dev/positron/test/smoke/README.md

 In order to get the "golden screenshots" used for plot comparison is CI, you will need to temporarily uncomment the line of code marked with `capture master image in CI` or add a similar line of code for a new case.
 We must use CI taken snapshots because if the "golden screenshots" are taken locally, they will differ too much from the CI images to be useable with a proper threshold.
 You can't compare the current runtime plot against a snapshot until you have established a baseline screenshot from CI that is saved to `test/smoke/plots`.

+## Tests run on PRs

+If you think your test should be run when PRs are created, add the string `#pr` to its name.
+The existing #pr cases were selected to give good overall coverage while keeping the overall execution time down to ten minutes or less.
+If your new test functionality covers a part of the application that no other tests cover, it is probably a good idea to include it in the #pr set.

 <!-- End Positron -->